نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Background and Objective: Considering the importance of enhancing athletic performance and improving the physiological abilities of football players, it is essential to investigate the effects of nutritional supplements such as caffeine under competitive conditions.
+Background and Purpose: Considering the importance of enhancing athletic performance and improving the physiological abilities of football players, it is essential to investigate the effects of nutritional supplements such as caffeine under competitive conditions.
 This study aimed to compare the acute effects of caffeine gum and capsule consumption before and during small-sided football games on the performance of football players.

 کلیدواژهها [English]